Written by Ar. Ruchika Deshpande | Updated October 2025.

 19. Don’t be Afraid to Go Monochrome!

-21. Curate a Meditation Area
+21. Curate a Calm Meditation Corner

-Average Cost: Around ₹2,000 or $10 -700 for one composter
+Average Cost: Around ₹2,000 (≈ $10–$700 for a good-quality composter)

 FAQs